YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

   subscript.
 In this case, ``*ret_subs_used`` is the index into the ``*ret_subsarray`` array with the error, and the ``len_used`` field of that structure specifies the size required.
-- Another `error return code`_, in which case the application should consider the values of ``*ret_subs_used`` and the ``*ret_subsarray`` to be undefined.
+- Another `Error Return Codes`_, in which case the application should consider the values of ``*ret_subs_used`` and the ``*ret_subsarray`` to be undefined.